mssch/openshift3-webhook-proxy/README.md

 If your OpenShift cluster is using a self signed SSL certificate, use ``http`` for the scheme.

-Once setup, commit the change and push your change to your code repositry.
+Once setup, commit the change and push your change to your code repository.
 When Travis-CI picks up that a push has occurred, once the tests are run the webhook should be triggered.
 This will go to the webhook proxy service, which will translate the webhook format to that expected by OpenShift and pass it through to OpenShift.

 The result should be that a new build of your application should be triggered.